Computer Blue: Outtake

 Originally conceived as a 14-minute opus, "Computer Blue" would later be edited down several times for inclusion on Purple Rain.
 The song was edited from a fully-mastered 7:30 down to its current length when "Take Me with U" was added to the album at the last minute.
 The full-length version of the song contains extended instrumental solos and additional lyrics.
 Also present is a repeated synthesizer segment with a sing-a-long chant, which was often played in live versions of the song.
 The synth part, without the vocals, made it into the film Purple Rain during a scene in which the Revolution rehearses while waiting for Prince to arrive.
 The track ends with three full minutes of screeching feedback.
 A shorter version, 12 minutes in length, was the one edited down to the album's version, and the feedback from this version forms the segue into "Darling Nikki" on Purple Rain itself.
 Widely regarded by hardcore Prince fans as a masterpiece, the original unedited recording features the infamous "Hallway Speech" (as termed by fans) about emotions likened to different rooms.
 During the Purple Rain performance, at the end of the song before "Darling Nikki" begins, the "Righteous 1" speech spoken by Wendy & Lisa cut from the final version of the track is played.
 A 12:18 edit of the "Hallway Speech" version was officially released on the 2017 deluxe re-release of Purple Rain.

 "Father's Song"

 The track's middle section stems from a piano piece written by Prince's father, John L. Nelson.
-The piece, named "Father's Song", was later recorded by Prince after "Computer Blue" in October of 1983.
-This first version was filled with piano and synthesizers with drums, but after overdubs were completed, it was dropped and replaced by a solo piano version in February of 1984 for use in the movie.
+The piece, named "Father's Song", was later recorded by Prince after "Computer Blue" in October 1983.
+This first version was filled with piano and synthesizers with drums, but after overdubs were completed, it was dropped and replaced by a solo piano version in February 1984 for use in the movie.
 The synthesizer version of "Father's Song" would later appear on the 2017 deluxe re-release of Purple Rain, while the solo piano version has seen no release outside of the film.